coreos/docs/kubernetes/affinity.md

 * `Global`: Runs a unit on every node.
 * `Replaces`: Run a unit in place of another unit.

-These are described [in greater depth at the fleet documentation][fleet-specific-options].
+These are described [in detail in the fleet documentation][fleet-specific-options].

 These options allow one to specify with arbitrary granularly how, where, and when to schedule a unit on a fleet cluster.